 For a balanced ride feel, it’s worth considering a metal frame with a carbon fork.
 Much of the front-end shock and vibration come through the fork straight up into the handlebars.

-Thus, the frame doesn’t affect your ride feel and comfort as much as the fork.
+Thus, bike frame materials do not affect your ride feel and comfort as much as the fork.
 A carbon fork with an aluminum frame is the choice of many.
 The same goes for a carbon seatpost which can dampen vibrations coming from the rear wheel.
 Even with a steel or aluminum frame.

 Frequently Asked Questions